madetech/handbook/roles/sfia/lead_designer.md

 - Facilitates workshops with indecisive stakeholders to achieve teams goals for the coming weeks.

-- Work with engineers and delivery managers to design and deliver a MVP live services with a client.
+- Work with engineers and delivery managers to design and deliver an MVP live services with a client.

-- Advises on the achievable target for a design sprint on a live service, prioritises value for users and impact for the client organisation.
+- Advises on the achievable target for a design sprint on a live service, prioritises value for users and impacts for the client organisation.

-- Drafts the team shape and delivery rhyme bid proposal with a new client to do a discovery for a public service.
+- Drafts the team shape and delivery rhyme bid proposal with a new client to do a discovery for public service.

 - Highlights the risks their team shipping a live service with solutions not proven with any research or other evidence.